MFlisar/github-docs/docs/pages/libraries/kotpreferences.md

 **All features are splitted into separate modules, just include the modules you want to use!**

+## :link: Dependencies

+This library does not have any dependencies!

 ## :simple-gradle: Setup Gradle

 {% include 'jitpack_setup.md' %}